bartkozal/vue-fraction-grid/README.md

 })
 ```

 Configure grid by passing options as a second argument of `Vue.use()`.
-Your configuration is merged to defaults that are listed above.
+Configuration is merged to defaults that are listed above.

 Available settings:

 ```
-container   - Maximum width of container.
+container   - Default containers width.
 Works with any valid CSS values like: '1440px',
-              '52em', '100vw' etc. Set it to '100%' if you need full-width fluid grid.
+              '52em', '100vw' etc. Set it to '100%' to use full-width fluid grid.
 Because this is the maximum value, the grid will scale nicely for smaller viewports. gutter      - Gutter width, works with any valid CSS values like '30px', '1rem' etc. approach    - 'mobil-first' or 'desktop-first'.
 Choose which approach of responsive web design do you prefer.
 Breakpoint rules are based on this option. breakpoints - List the grid breakpoints.
-Key is the name of the breakpoint used in the `:rwd` prop.
-Value is the size and can include one or two CSS length values separated with space.
+Key is the breakpoint name for `:rwd` prop.
+              Value is the size and can include one or two CSS values separated with a space.
 ```

-Detailed explanation and more configuration examples are in [the full documentation](https://bkzl.github.io/vue-fraction-grid).
+Detailed explanation and more examples are in [the full documentation](https://bkzl.github.io/vue-fraction-grid).

 ## API